IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

 You will also notice the Namespace ``GVXR`` has a few new options defined.

-Firstly we are now using a more realistic beam spectrum instead of a monochromatic source.
+Firstly, we are now using a more realistic beam spectrum instead of a monochromatic source.
 This is achieved by replacing ``GVXR.Energy`` with ``GVXR.Tube_Voltage``.
 This tell VirtualLab to generate a beam spectrum from a simulated X-Ray Tube using xspecgen, in this case running at 440 KV.